tum-bgd/sirfqc/README.md

-# Satellite Image Representations for Quantum Classifieres
+# Satellite Image Representations for Quantum Classifiers
-Code repository for "Satellite Image Representations for Quantum Classifieres".
+Code repository for "Satellite Image Representations for Quantum Classifiers".

-To train a model with default parameters simply execute:
+To train a model with default parameters, simply execute:
 ```bash
 python train.py
 ```